BUFFET-Programm/BUFFET/README.md

 Logo of Khwarazmi Youth Festival👆👆

 ## Contact
-ّf you have any Suggestion or criticism, we will be happy to hear:
+If you have any suggestion or criticism, we will be happy to hear:
 * mohammadhesamafzali131415@gmail.com for front
 * parsasafaie.2568@gmail.com for back